 References: David Chuenyan Lai, "The Chinese Cemetery in Victoria," B.C.
 Studies, No. 75, Autumn 1987; Him Mark Lai, Becoming Chinese American, a history of communities and institutions, Altamira Press, 2004.

-Ethnic Subdivisions in the Graveyard
+Language Divisions in the Graveyard 从墓碑认识移民故里

 Violent Chinese Deaths in British Columbia, 1879-1891